jamesmeneghello/pynab/README.md

 processing parts created by the backfill scripts at regular intervals, preventing the parts table from becoming extremely large.

-You can also run the script supplied to execute start and postprocess:

-    > ./run.sh

-Or, on Windows:

-    > run.bat

-The Windows batch script will also start the API, since uwsgi is not available.

 ### Updating Pynab ###

 Run the following to update to the latest version:

     > ./update.sh

-Requires that alembic is installed and in your path (as well as git, obviously).
+Requires that alembic is installed and in your path (as well as git).

 ### Starting the API ###